HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Layout

-CSS now has a number of layout options - a far cry from the tables when tables had to be used for layouts.
+CSS now has a number of layout options—a far cry from the tables when tables had to be used for layouts.
 Flexbox, Grid and Multiple-column layouts are now well supported in most browsers so let's look at how these are being used.

 ### Flexbox and Grid adoption